Our Privacy Promise

 What we need to collect

-The term ‘personal information’ (or data) means information that relates to you as an identified or identifiable individual.
-An individual can be identifiable either directly (name, address, mobile number etc.) or indirectly (job title, email address, business phone number).
-Where there is insufficient information to identify an individual that information is not personal data.
-We need personal information about our supporters, volunteers and trustees to allow us to provide you with the information and services that you ask us to provide or to allow you to support us in the ways that you want.
+For data to be considered ‘personal’ it must relate to you as an identified or identifiable individual.
+An individual can be identifiable either directly (your name, address, assigned email address etc.) or indirectly (role, donations, ID number, location, phone number).
+Where there is insufficient data to identify you as an individual from a group that is not personal data.
+If your identifiable data is used but the use does not relate to you, then this processing would also not be considered use of personal data.
+We need personal data about our supporters, volunteers and trustees to allow us to provide you with the information and services that you ask us to provide or to allow you to support us in the ways that you want.

 - Postal address, telephone number, email address.